shreyashreddyk/sec-filing-intelligence-copilot/README.md

 - The evaluation corpus is intentionally smaller than the full live research surface
 - The current company universe is focused on one sector to keep retrieval quality and evaluation tractable

-## Resume-Relevant Takeaways

-A hiring manager reviewing this project should be able to see:
+## What makes this production-ready?

 - clear separation between ingestion, retrieval, reranking, generation, serving, and evaluation
 - grounded-answer behavior instead of generic LLM summarization